matsveikachatkou/new_issues_premium_agi/README.md

    $ git clone https://github.com/matsveikachatkou/new_issues_premium_agi.git
    $ cd new_issues_premium_agi
    $ pip install -r requirements.txt
-2. For NIP analysis, explore Jupyter notebooks in notebooks/.
+2. For NIP analysis, explore Jupyter notebooks in `notebooks/`.
 3. For feature selection analysis, explore `feature_engineering.ipynb` in `data/preprocessed`.
 4. For multicollinearity analysis, run `multicollinearity_checker.py`.
 Results stored in `src/results/`.
 5. For regression analysis, run `linear_regression_panel_analysis.py`, `linear_regression_panel_analysis_rating.py`, `robust_linear_regression_panel_analysis.py` in `src/`.
 Results stored in `src/results/`.
 To run regression for different rating subgroup, change panel_filtered = panel[panel['rating'].between(8, 16)].
 The assigned rating values can be found in `data_preprocessing.py`.
 6. For ML models results, run the corresponding scripts.
-The metrics are printed out in th console.
+The metrics are printed out in the console.
 Results of model comparison are saved as txt files, feature importance is saved as pictures.